michaelfortunato/lor-packet/README.md

 In an attempt to make the process easier, I read on [Github][1] that you can help your professors by creating a letter of recommendation "packet".
 It is supposed to serve as a one-stop-shop for letter writers about their subject.
 Here is mine.
 Hopefully it will be helpful.

 Thank you,

-I am really grateful you are doing this.
+I am really grateful for you doing this.

 Michael

 ## Table of Contents